-Random Acts of Kindness 2012 is a formal opportunity for Pipestone System employees to give back to their communities.
+Random Acts of Kindness 2012 is a formal opportunity for Pipestone Management employees to give back to their communities.
 This third annual event ran from February 13 to April 16.
-Here’s what a few of our locations did with the $50 in seed money from Pipestone System.
+Here’s what a few of our locations did with the $50 in seed money from Pipestone Management.

 Eagle Ridge (Aurora, Iowa) put their $50 together with $172 they raised from collecting pop cans, rounded it to $240, and wrote a check to their local Lafayette County Food Bank.
 With that $240 cash donation, the food bank purchased $2,954.14 of food ($12.31 of food for every $1 Eagle Ridge donated).
 Also, an Eagle Ridge employee who works at the post office donated $144 in postage to the food bank, bringing the total gift to $3,098.14.

 Pipestone Veterinary Clinic, Independence, IA—Employees used the $50 seed money to purchase and solicit items for a silent auction held at the clinic.
 Items included yard decorations and a wood finish cat box made by clinic employees—and lots of Iowa Hawkeyes paraphernalia, including a day at Kinnick Stadium.
 The auction brought in a total of $2,218 donated to Camp Courageous, a respite program for disabled people of all ages.

 The silent auction at Pipestone Veterinary Clinic, Independence, Iowa, featured lots of Iowa Hawkeyes paraphernalia, including a day at Kinnick Stadium.
 The auction earned $2,218 for Camp Courageous.